One Day In San Francisco Header

 San Francisco Wharf Seals one Day In San Francisco

-#6 Fisherman’s Wharf
+#6 Next up is Fisherman’s Wharf

 & Ghiradelli Square

 Your one day in San Francisco must include Fisherman’s Wharf.
 This is the most “touristy” of all the tourist spots in the city.
-Experience the street entertainment, the seals, the shops, the chowder, the sourdough bread, and the Ghiradelli chocolate.

-Alcatraz Tour
+The Alcatraz Tour

-If you have more time, get a reservation for the boat ride and tour of Alcatraz.
+If you have more time, get a reservation for the boat ride and a tour of Alcatraz.
 The boats leave from the wharf and you can get tickets right there, or online.
 It’s an iconic San Francisco experience not to be missed.

 Grab snacks and souvenirs and head to the line for the cable car ride at Hyde and Beach Streets.
 You may want to get a famous Irish Coffee at The Buena Vista across from the Cable Car ticket booth.